How a Therapist’s Intuition Led to a Revolutionary Trauma Treatment

 This attunement created the opening he needed to discover the power of Brainspotting.

-In the two years following 9/11, Dr. Grand felt himself burn out, and focused on recalibrating and processing everything.
-During this time he began working with a young figure skater who had a history of family trauma.
-She had trouble landing a triple axel—without that jump, she wouldn’t be able to compete.
+In the two years following 9/11, Dr. Grand felt burned out and focused on recalibrating and processing everything.
+During this time, he began working with a young figure skater with a family trauma history.
+She had trouble landing a triple axel—without that jump, she couldn’t compete.

-As Dr. Grand conducted Natural Flow EMDR on this young skater, moving his fingers left to right across the invisible horizon line, he asked her to visualize doing the triple axel in slow motion and to freeze the moment where she was going off balance.
+As Dr. Grand conducted Natural Flow EMDR on this young skater, moving his fingers left to right across the invisible horizon line, he asked her to visualize doing the triple axel in slow motion and freeze the moment she went off balance.

-As she followed Dr. Grand’s bilateral finger movements, he noticed that when his fingers were at the midline of her nose and eyes, her eyes wobbled and locked in place.
+As she followed Dr. Grand’s bilateral finger movements, he noticed that her eyes wobbled and locked in place when his fingers were at the midline of her nose and eyes.

 Already a paying subscriber?
 Sign In.